oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 [`$expand`](#SystemQueryOptionexpand).
 If the service uses ETags for optimistic concurrency control, the entities in the response MUST include ETags.
-If a representation of the updated entity could not be constructed, the service can ignore this preference and respond with `204 No Content`.
+If a representation of the updated entity could not be constructed, the service can ignore the system query options and respond with `204 No Content`.

 #### <a name="UpdateRelatedEntitiesWhenUpdatinganEntity" href="#UpdateRelatedEntitiesWhenUpdatinganEntity">11.4.3.1 Update Related Entities When Updating an Entity</a>